charasan/jquery-audio/readme.md

 recent changes in compatibility of mobile options.

-The audio player used in this example comes from http://flash-mp3-player.net/players/normal/documentation/ Using other Flash based audio players for your backup may require changes to the <object> tag portion of this plugin.
+The audio player used in this example comes from http://flash-mp3-player.net/players/normal/documentation/ Using other Flash based audio players for your backup may require changes to the object tag portion of this plugin.

-One of the drawbacks of HTML5 <audio> tags at the time this plugin was generated was the need for multiple file types to support all browsers.
-Most browsers were fine with MP3s, but Firefox required its audio in .ogg format to play with <audio>.
+One of the drawbacks of HTML5 audio tags at the time this plugin was generated was the need for multiple file types to support all browsers.
+Most browsers were fine with MP3s, but Firefox required its audio in .ogg format to play with audio tags.
 I haven't gone back to see if this is still relevant.